chastell/signore/README.md

     map ,stt G?^-- $<CR><Down>dG:r! signore prego tech<CR>Go<CR><CR><Esc>

 This can be helpful if you happen to send emails in different languages and want the signature to be actually readable by the recipient.
-If you tag all your signatures with the right language, the following will allow you to press `,sp` to get a signature in Polish and `,se` a signature in English:
+If you tag all your signatures with the right language, the following will allow you to press `,sp` to get a signature in Polish and `,se` to get a signature in English:

     map ,sp  G?^-- $<CR><Down>dG:r! signore prego pl<CR>Go<CR><CR><Esc>
     map ,se  G?^-- $<CR><Down>dG:r! signore prego en<CR>Go<CR><CR><Esc>

+Finally, remember that tags can be combined and negated – and so if you often write to non-technical people who prefer Polish, the following will make sure that `,slp` will generate a proper signature (assuming all your Polish signatures are tagged with ‘pl’ and all your technical ones are tagged with ‘tech’):

+    map ,slp G?^-- $<CR><Down>dG:r! signore prego pl ~tech<CR>Go<CR><CR><Esc>